kenna-edwards55/Project3New/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-* A major challenge I faced was the plugins.
-I did not correctly implement all of the plugins, which led to several hours of debugging the issue.
+* A challenge I faced was ensuring the UI had the correct spacing with the addition of another textView in WelcomeFragment.kt
-* Another challenge was passing arguments between screens.
-It was difficult to ensure the nav_graph.xml was correctly implemented.
+* Another challenge was passing arguments from QuestionFragment.kt back to WelcomeFragment.kt.
+*     I learned that I could add a defaultValue to the numCorrect and outOf variables, to prevent the app from crashing on first open.
+*     I also learned that to pass arguments when a defaultValue is implemented, you must you setter functions, rather than simply sending the values as an argument.

 Functionality Note
 * For division, the user's answer is equal to the Integer.
 AKA if the question is 9/8, the answer is 1.